gupta-himanshu/scala-for-beginners/Important-Points2.md

 • One constructor calls another constructor with the name this .

 26. If you want to add new “constructors” to your case class, you write new apply methods.

+27. To make the primary constructor private, insert the private keyword in between the class name and any parameters the constructor accepts.